rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 this is my job.
 Just tell [me] how wide and long it is going to be.’

 <pgNo>44</pgNo>
-44

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 Controller/possessor indexing is not limited to the semantics of possession rather this indexing strategy is used with contextually unique target referents, as well, which have